cavo789/blog/blog/2023/12/14/winget/index.md

 ## Upgrade just one application

-By runnnig `winget upgrade Docker` f.i. you'll upgrade only that one.
+By running `winget upgrade Docker` f.i. you'll upgrade only that one.